algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-As computing the `hole` function is not on the critical path between iteration, it does not introduce any significant overhead, but completely removes the cache associativity problem and shrinks the latency by ~3x on large arrays:
+Computing the `hole` function is not on the critical path between iterations, so it does not introduce any significant overhead, but completely removes the cache associativity problem and shrinks the latency by up to 3x on large arrays:

 ![](../img/segtree-fenwick-holes.svg)

-There are still other minor issues with Fenwick trees.
-Similar to [binary search](../binary-search), the temporal locality of its memory accesses is not great, as rarely accessed elements are grouped with the most frequently accessed ones.
-It also executes has to perform end-of-loop checks and executes non-constant number of iterations, likely causing a branch mispredict, although just a single one.
+Fenwick trees are fast, but there are still other minor issues with them.
+Similar to [binary search](../binary-search), the temporal locality of their memory accesses is not the greatest, as rarely accessed elements are grouped with the most frequently accessed ones.
+Fenwick trees also execute non-constant number of iterations and have to perform end-of-loop checks, causing a very likely branch mispredict — although just a single one.

-But we are going to leave it there and focus on an entirely different approach.
-If you know [S-trees](../s-tree), you've probably guessed where this is going.
+There are probably still some things to optimize, but we are going to leave it there and focus on an entirely different approach, and if you know [S-trees](../s-tree), you probably already know where this is headed.

 ### Wide Segment Trees